iVishalr/cDNN/README.md

 Above file shows how to create a 5 layer neural network using cDNN library.

-Additional examples are available in the [Examples](https://github.com/iVishalr/cDNN/blob/main/examples) folder
+Additional examples are available in the [Examples](https://github.com/iVishalr/cDNN/blob/main/examples) folder.

 #### Contributions